Former Boston College student charged in boyfriend's suicide

 "She was aware of his suicidal thoughts," Rollins said, "and she encouraged him to take his own life."

-Urtula, a biology major originally from Cedar Grove, New Jersey, and member of the Philippine Society of Boston College, died after jumping from a parking garage on May 20 — on the same day he was supposed to walk in his commencement at Boston College.
+Urtula, a biology major originally from Cedar Grove, New Jersey, and a member of the Philippine Society of Boston College, died after authorities say he jumped from a parking garage on May 20 — the same day he was supposed to walk in his commencement at Boston College.

 The Morning Rundown

-Rollins did not detail what the messages said, but they appeared to become "more frequent, powerful and demeaning."
+Rollins said the texts appeared to become "more frequent, powerful and demeaning," even though You knew of Urtula's "spiraling depression."
+The texts allegedly included repeated messages for Urtula to kill himself and to "go die," and that the world would be better off without him.

-The incident echoes another case in Massachusetts in which a young woman, Michelle Carter, was convicted of involuntary manslaughter in the 2017 death of her boyfriend, Conrad Roy III.
+The situation echoes another case in Massachusetts in which a young woman, Michelle Carter, was convicted of involuntary manslaughter in 2017 for the death of her boyfriend, Conrad Roy III.
 The case drew national attention and was the subject of an HBO documentary this year, "I Love You, Now Die: The Commonwealth vs. Michelle Carter."

 The case against Carter hinged on text messages in which she appeared to prod Roy to "take action."
 Both Carter and Roy suffered from depression, attorneys said at the trial.